A journey through art, nature and traditions in Sicily's most representative Baroque city. Discover what to do in Noto like a local.

 A must-see for anyone interested in cultural and historical landmarks.

-3. Taking a trip to a nature reserve and a fishing village
+6. Taking a trip to a nature reserve and a fishing village

 Take a short drive and discover the breathtaking beauty of Vendicari Oriented Nature Reserve Fauna Oasis.
 Covering an impressive area of 15,000 hectares, the reserve features a diverse range of landscapes, including picturesque coves, salt marshes, dunes, and beaches.

 Experience the beauty of nature by taking a stroll or bike ride along the various paths that meander through the lush juniper and mastic trees.
-Don't forget to keep a lookout for the breathtaking herons, storks, and pink flamingos that call this area home.
+Don't forget to keep a lookout for herons, storks, and pink flamingos that call this area home.

 If you visit between April and June, you'll have the opportunity to witness over two hundred migratory bird species, making it perfect for birdwatching from the Torre Vendicari beach.

-Be amazed by the 18th-century tuna fishery ruins, the old salt pans, a 15th-century Saracen tower, and the ancient Greek colony of Eloro.
+Highlights include a 18th-century tuna fishery ruins, the old salt pans, a 15th-century Saracen tower, and the ancient Greek colony of Eloro.

 Cool off with a swim in the clear waters of the reserve before heading to the charming fishing village of Marzamemi.
 Here, you can spend an unforgettable evening enjoying the lively clubs of Piazza Regina Margherita and the quaint streets surrounding it.

-2. Visiting the Baroque palaces
+Find something you can do near Noto❯5.
+Visiting the Baroque palaces

 Noto's popularity is attributed to the unique and artistic architectural style that transformed southeastern Sicily after the earthquake.
 Rosario Gagliardi, along with Vincenzo Sinatra, played a significant role in the imaginative and scenic reconstruction.